research-iobserve/jpetstore-6/README.md

 ## Preparation

-After cloning our repository, select the `master` or `distributed-with-presentation-layer` branch to get the distributed version without Kieker instrumentation.
+After cloning our repository, select one of the branches to get the JPetStore variant you want to use. this branch is
-`git checkout distributed-with-presentation-layer`
+`git checkout distributed-jpetstore-iobserve-monitoring`

+Before compiling make sure you have the proper probes reachable in your maven repositories.

 Compile JPetStore with
 `mvn clean compile package`